angular/components/src/lib/select/OVERVIEW.md

-`<md-select>` is a form control for selecting a value from a set of options., similar to the native `<select>` element.
+`<md-select>` is a form control for selecting a value from a set of options, similar to the native `<select>` element.

 <!-- example(select-overview) -->